 One of the best ways to speed the development curve of technological innovation is to embrace specialization.
-Contract relationships with nearshore product manufacturing communities like The Offshore Group's facilities in Mexico allow research and development groups to direct the entirety of their focus where it belongs - on health care solutions.
+Contract relationships with nearshore product manufacturing communities like various facilities in Mexico allow research and development groups to direct the entirety of their focus where it belongs - on healthcare solutions.
 The developers of tomorrow's intelligent medical devices won't need to deploy and manage the online backbone that their devices run on.
 There are better, established providers for that service.
 Similarly, they won't need to build manufacturing capacity from the ground up.
 Instead, they will leverage existing workforces with the facilities and processes needed to deliver.

 The Mexican government has recognized the country's critical role as a key manufacturer in the advancement of global medicine.
 The overwhelming majority of Mexico's medical device exports are shipped to the U.S. Those established production lines combine with geographic and logistical advantages, as well as trade benefits like the North American Free Trade Agreement, to cement Mexico's place as a leader in medical device manufacturing.

 In a recent article for The Wall Street Journal, Dr. David Blumenthal, president of the Commonwealth Fund, discusses several hypothetical consumer interactions with near-future healthcare systems.
 Blumenthal's examples are highly plausible and imply the need for impressive manufacturing achievements if we are to match the demands of an evolving healthcare marketplace.